Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 - Meet all program requirements and approvals for a BMR DALP loan

-- Have a mortgage loan approval and commitment letter from a participating first mortgage lender with a fixed rate loan and 30 year term
+- Have a mortgage loan approval or commitment letter from a participating first mortgage lender with a 30-year fixed rate loan

 - Demonstrate need for down payment assistance to purchase the BMR unit (determined by MOHCD)

-- Be within the required income limits published by MOHCD and HCD
+- Be within the required income limits - up to 120% AMI published by MOHCD

 IMPORTANT: All adult household members who will be on the loan and Title must have a first-time homebuyer workshop certificate ready at the time of application.
-The homebuyer workshop certificate must be issued within 6 months from the date of the application.
-If your certificate is older than 6 months, please contact the counseling agency which issued your certificate.
-Please also submit updated verification of income if i.e. three current and consecutive pay stubs with year-to-date (YTD) and VOE; Federal Income Tax Return (included all schedules, signed and dated) and W-2 forms to complete set of three (if applicable); All pages of last 3 months bank statements for checking, savings & other pertinent investment accounts.
+The homebuyer workshop certificate must be issued within 12 months from the date of the application.
+If your certificate is older than 12 months, please contact the counseling agency which issued your certificate.

-- Extend the maximum loan amount for the lessor of: 1) Amount of need established by the Needs Assessment Worksheet (based on maximum financing); or 2) Maximum BMR DALP loan amount, up to 15% of the sales price.
+- Extend the maximum loan amount for the lessor of: 1) Amount of need based on maximum 1st mortgage financing; or 2) Maximum BMR DALP loan amount, up to 15% of the sales price.
 Under no circumstances will the City provide funds to a homebuyer in excess of what is needed to close the loan.

 - Require no monthly payments and accrue no interest